nicolasferrari/Full-Stack-Projects/README.md

 Pre-requisites:

-In order to run this project, some installation and configuration steps are needed.
-These requirements are pointed out in the following poins:
+In order to run database queries to answer the questions, some installation and configuration steps are needed.
+These requirements are pointed out in the following rows:

 First is needed to install python version 2 or 3 in this link: https://www.python.org/downloads/